gvwilson/thirdbit/src/fiction/iffy/index.md

 "Not all of them,"
 Sandrine muttered,
-thinking about what Private Leung had said about Sergeant Vassilenko.
+thinking about what Private Leung had said.
 Both of their bodies were the right age to have been children twenty years ago.
 "How much time do we have?"